PauseAI/pauseai-website/src/posts/faq.md

 ### Who are you?

 We are a community of volunteers and [local communities](/communities) who work together to mitigate the [risks of AI](/risks) (including the [risk of human extinction](/xrisk)).
-We aim to convince our governments to step in and [pause AI development](/proposal).
+We aim to convince our governments to step in and [pause the development of superhuman AI](/proposal).
 We do this by informing the public, talking to decision-makers, and organizing protests.
 We are not affiliated with any company or organization.